-Trump campaigns as 2nd Amendment warrior
+Trump campaigns as a 2nd Amendment warrior

 And on Monday night, as he came to the apex of an hourlong campaign speech in New Hampshire, Trump framed his supporters’ Second Amendment right to bear arms as being as precious as the rights to privacy, free speech and religious freedom.

 Campaign officials believe the effort could help put states like Minnesota, New Mexico and New Hampshire in play.
-For that to happen, Trump will need to draw even more rural and white men to the polls — key groups that helped drive the president’s 2016 surprise victory.
+For that to happen, Trump will need to draw even more rural and white men to the polls — key groups that helped drive his 2016 surprise victory.

 Trump’s advisers believe his consistent efforts to spotlight his credentials as a Second Amendment warrior can help him draw a contrast with the eventual Democratic presidential nominee.
 The top tier of Democratic candidates have made bolstering gun restrictions a key part of their platforms.

-Mike Bloomberg, the former New York City mayor, has poured millions from his own fortune into supporting a series of gun control advocacy groups.
+Mike Bloomberg, a former New York City mayor, has poured millions of dollars from his own fortune into supporting a series of gun control advocacy groups.
 Former Vice President Joe Biden served as the Obama administration’s point man on the president’s failed push for sweeping gun reform laws following the Sandy Hook school shooting in Connecticut.
 Vermont Sen. Bernie Sanders, who got a D- grade from the NRA, has been knocked by fellow Democrats for not being tough enough on gun restrictions.

 “Democrats have shown they don’t respect the Second Amendment, which will be one of many contrasts drawn during the campaign,” Trump campaign spokesman Tim Murtaugh said.